Whether we’re talking about fitness or dating, there’s no better feeling than the honeymoon stage.

 Fast-forward a few months to when the novelty wears off, and now you’re left figuring out how this passion or person is going to fit into your life.

 Making the transition from the honeymoon phase to real life is often when relationships fizzle.
 It’s also when gym goers fall off and return to their lazier old ways.
+They also think that it is greener at a different modality.

 Why?
 Because reaching this fork in the road usually comes with a realization that the fun, carefree path you were on suddenly feels like work.
 Hard work.